jalong21/ballRoller/README.md

 # Get Started With Docker

-- install and run Docker Desktop
+- Install and run Docker Desktop
-- build and run this project using the following docker commands in the terminal at the project's root folder.
+- Build and run this project using the following docker commands in the terminal at the project's root folder.
     - ```docker build -t ballrunner .```
     - ```docker run --rm -p 8080:9000 --name ballrunner ballrunner```

 You should now be able to hit this service's endpoints at localhost:8080

-hitting: ```localhost:8080/v1/rollBall?boardSize=6``` with boardSize as the height/width of the board you want it to generate will return a text print-out with a randomly generated board and a solution, if there is one, that looks like:
+hHitting: ```localhost:8080/v1/rollBall?boardSize=6``` with boardSize as the height/width of the board you want it to generate will return a text print-out with a randomly generated board and a solution, if there is one.

 I have found that most random boards do not have a solution, so you might have to hit the endpoint a few times to find a good one.
 Solutions are more common with smaller boards.

+Sample Response:

 ```Ball Rolling Game
 starting position: (0,5)